 Editor’s Note: This is part of the Ultimate Guide to Protein.
 To answer all of your questions, I worked with the editors and researchers at Examine.com to put together the most comprehensive resource on protein, which answers all of your questions.
 If you missed Part I on “How Much Protein Do You Need,” please click here.
+And if you want to skip ahead to Part III, “What is the Difference Between Protein Powders,” go here.
 Today’s topic: Protein powder sources.
 Enjoy the article, and feel free to post any comments or questions below.

 What Is the Best Protein Powder?

 By Kurtis Frank and Sol Orwell